microsoft/Relation-Aware-Global-Attention-Networks/README.md

 `bash ./scripts/run_rgasc_cuhk03.sh`

-## Description
+## Reference
 This repository holds the codes and methods for the following CVPR-2020 paper:
 - [Relation-aware Global Attention for Person Re-identification](https://arxiv.org/pdf/1904.02998.pdf)

-We hope the proposed Relation-aware Global Attention bring benifits for many computer vision tasks and inspire new excellent works.
 If you find our paper and repository useful, please cite our paper:

 ```
 @article{zhang2020relation,